-- the nature of the firm's and group's business model, and any material changes in it, to the extent that they could have a material impact upon the firm or the group's ability or willingness to support it; - the financial resilience of the firm and the firm's immediate (and ultimate, if different) overseas parent, or the consolidated international financial group to which the firm belongs.
-Information on financial resilience includes capital and liquidity positions relative to relevant regulatory requirements; - the operational resilience of the firm and group, including risks arising elsewhere in the group that may affect the ability of the firm to deliver its important business services (such as those provided through intragroup outsourcing or other inter-affiliate arrangements); - material risks to the firm's survival emanating from any group to which it belongs, including enforcement or legal actions; and - resolution planning, including information regarding the group's preparations for resolution consistent with Fundamental Rule 8.
+- the nature of the firm's and group's business model, and any material changes in it, to the extent that they could have a material impact upon the firm or the group's ability or willingness to support it. - the financial resilience of the firm and the firm's immediate (and ultimate, if different) overseas parent, or the consolidated international financial group to which the firm belongs.
+Information on financial resilience includes capital and liquidity positions relative to relevant regulatory requirements; - the operational resilience of the firm and group, including risks arising elsewhere in the group that may affect the ability of the firm to deliver its important business services or critical operations (such as those provided through intragroup outsourcing or other inter-affiliate arrangements);27 - material risks to the firm's survival emanating from any group to which it belongs, including enforcement or legal actions; - the group's recovery plan, including details regarding financial and non-financial dependencies between group entities, consistency of recovery operations, and the impact of group recovery options on the UK firm; and